lolmaus/ember-cli-custom-assertions-collection/README.md

 ```js
 { args: [ application, 'foo', 'bar', 'baz' ], result: true }
 ```

+If your test callback has optional argument(s) and in your test case `args` contains fewer arguments that the callback's footprint, then you have to provide `argsLength` with a total number of arguments.
+See the
+`numbers-almost-equal` [assertion](https://github.com/lolmaus/ember-cli-custom-assertions-collection/blob/generation-2/test-support/assertions/numbers-almost-equal.js#L5-L7) and [test](https://github.com/lolmaus/ember-cli-custom-assertions-collection/blob/generation-2/tests/unit/assertions/numbers-almost-equal-test.js#L22-23) for an example.

 #### Testing a trivial assertion that does not have a testing callback exposed